RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 1. From the **SAML** screen of the Redis Cloud [admin console](https://app.redislabs.com), configure the **Identity Provider metadata** settings.

-    **Email domain binding** should match the email domain that SAML users will use to sign in to Redis Cloud.
+    **Email domain binding** should match the email domain that SAML users will use to sign in from the Redis Cloud admin console (SP-initiated SSO).

     {{<image filename="images/rc/access-management-saml-config.png"  alt="SAML Single Sign-On configuration screen.">}}{{</image>}}